Pelé invigorated US soccer, paved way for ’94 World Cup, MLS

 From that first meeting in Kingston, where Toye brought along US Soccer Federation Kurt Lamm for support, Toye traveled to Brazil several times and finally persuaded Pelé to agree during a meeting in Brussels.
 The formal offer came a few days later in Rome.

-Pelé signed the contract in Bermuda for tax reasons, what Toye recalls as a $2.7 million, three-year deal, and the Brazilian was introduced during a news conference at “21,” a Hangout for New York’s Movers and shakers.
+Pelé signed the contract in Bermuda for tax reasons, what Toye recalls as a three-year, $2.7-million, deal, and the Brazilian was introduced during a news conference at “21,” a Hangout for New York’s Movers and shakers.

 When Pelé had led Brazil to his third and final World Cup title in 1970, the primary way to watch the tournament with English-language commentary in the US was on closed-circuit television in Arenas like Madison Square Garden.
 Toye and North American Soccer League commissioner Phil Woosnam had the league purchase US rights that year for $15,000 but could not find a TV network that would agree to broadcast.

-“There were still people, you’d say to them soccer, and they’d say, `What’s soccer?'”
-Toye said, speaking from his home in Mount Pleasant, South Carolina.
-“And then we’d talk to people about the World Cup, and they would say, ‘Oh, what’s the World Cup?’
+“There were still people, you’d say to them soccer, and they’d say, ‘What’s soccer?’”
+Toye said, speaking from his home in Mount Pleasant, SC “And then we’d talk to people about the World Cup, and they would say, ‘Oh, what’s the World Cup?’
 This last World Cup you couldn’t Bloody switch on any channel without seeing something about it.”

 Pelé was 34 when he joined the Cosmos and scored 37 goals in 64 regular and postseason matches.
 They agreed to countless interviews and promotional appearances as part of a mission to make soccer mainstream.